Dickinson in Brazil (São Paulo)

 In her free time, Amy enjoys hiking, knitting, making soap, and spending time with her beloved animals (Max and Chase), as well as her teen daughter, Jocelyn.

 Elise Bartosik-Vélez – Resident Director and Professor of Spanish & Latin American, Latino, and Caribbean Studies

 Professor Bartosik-Vélez received her Ph.D. in comparative literature from the University of Illinois.
 She teaches students about Latin American history and literature, focusing in particular on the colonial period through independence.
 She also teaches courses that compare British America and Spanish America in the early modern period.
 Her research interests include: intellectual history, the history of empire, the legacy of the classical world in the Americas, and the economic, political, and cultural entanglements of early modern empires.

 Nedra, a graduate of Dickinson College, earned a Bachelor of Arts degree in Policy Management.
 While at Dickinson she spent a semester in Málaga, Spain.
 Upon graduation she moved to Málaga and worked as an ESL teacher for three years.
 She moved back to her native New York City to pursue a master’s degree in International Affairs with a concentration in Media and Culture at the New School.
 Before joining Dickinson, Nedra worked in Marketing and Advertising, both in NYC and in Málaga.

-As Dickinson in Spain’s Program Coordinator, she coordinates the host families and the student-life aspect of study abroad.
+As Dickinson in Spain’s Administrative Director, she coordinates the host families and the student-life aspect of study abroad.
 She also provides administrative support to the Resident Director and collaborates with on-campus CGSE projects.

 In her free time, Nedra enjoys practicing a wide range of fitness activities, dancing, and drinking coffee… which she didn’t do before moving to Europe.